Vol. 2026 · The Rights · Special Edition

 On the response you'll get.
 Most offices answer about 85% of mail with topic-keyed form responses.
 The acknowledgment isn't personal.
 The letter that mattered was yours, not the response.

 If your rep votes against the position you expressed.
 Your contact stays in the office's CMS record and informs later constituent outreach.
-Your letter wasn't wasted — it was a real input on a real decision, and it's still on the books.
+Your letter wasn't wasted.
+It was a real input on a real decision, and it's still on the books.

 When you're ready to write, find the bills affecting your community.